 Trade Forex Trading

-Forex Leverage and Margin Trading Explanation and Examples
+Leverage & Margin Explanation & Examples

-This is why you should always make sure you have a lot of free margin in your forex trading at all times when trading forex.
-To do this never trade more than 5 percent of your forex trading account, in fact trading 2 percent of your forex trading account is what is recommended.
+This is why you should always make sure you have a lot of free margin in your trading at all times when trading forex.
+ToIn-order-to do this as a trader never trade more than 5 % of your account, in fact trading 2 percent of your account is what is recommended.

 Difference Between Forex Leverage Set by the Broker and Used Leverage